dochy-ksti/docchi/docchi_compaction/readme.md

 ### changelog
 #### 0.4.0

-change encode of the values "undefined".
+changed encode of the values "undefined".

-add Binary, Binary8, Binary4, and Binary2 types.
+added Binary, Binary8, Binary4, and Binary2 types.